Verification

 If additional copies are created on different sized tapes or drives, then what fitted on a single device might need multiple tapes or drives.
 Also human comparison of hashes for multiple sets of files is not verification.

 Instead, an MD5 file (or better an MHL file) gives the names and hashes for each file, so it's easy to tell the name of a missing file, if there are extra files and if any file doesn't match its checksum.
-Some or all the files can be reverified and compared against their original checksums.
+Some or all of the files can be reverified and compared against their original checksums.

 If the client insists this is needed, then you will need to write a script that reads the YoYotta MD5 or MHL report and hashes together each hash.
 Then there is a defined order and number of files and the report can be supplied as well, so the process can be replicated.
 Of course, that report would give the client everything needed to identify any missing or extra files and verify each file which the single hash wouldn’t.
 So in summary we feel it's better not to support this and instead rely on verification using industry standard methods.